blanktphan/python-blackjack/README.md

 - No card splitting or doubling down
 - No insurance bets

-## 🤝 Contributing

-Feel free to fork this project and submit pull requests for improvements:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add appropriate comments
-5. Test your changes
-6. Submit a pull request

-## 📄 Documentation
+---

 This comprehensive documentation was generated with the assistance of **GitHub Copilot**, showcasing AI-powered development workflow and intelligent code documentation.

----

-**🔑 This project is open source and available under the MIT License.**